Rhode Island's Health Equity Zone (HEZ) Initiative

 To build a healthy and resilient Rhode Island by investing in communities and their capacity to affect change; by honoring the expertise of those who live and work in those communities; and by challenging the systems and structures that perpetuate health inequities.

 Create and fund opportunities for a diverse range of community members and partners to collaborate to build healthier, more resilient communities.

-Provide technical assistance and oversight to geographically based Health Equity Zones as they from community collaboratives, conduct community needs assessments, and develop action plans.
+Provide technical assistance and oversight to geographically based Health Equity Zones as they form community collaboratives, conduct community assessments, prioritize community needs, and develop and evaluate action plans.

-Support and promote innovative, community-led approaches to prevent chronic diseases, improve birth outcomes, and improve the socioeconomic and environmental conditions of neighborhoods across the state.
+Support innovative, community-led, place-based approaches to promote healthy communities, eliminate unjust health disparities, and enhance the socioeconomic and environmental conditions of neighborhoods across the state.

-Engage the community to reach the identified public health goals.
+Engage the community to reach identified public health goals.
 Complete this HEZ Engagement Form if you want to learn more about HEZ evaluation and assessment.

-Supported the formation of nine Health Equity Zones Collaboratives in communities across Rhode Island.
+Supported the formation of 15 Health Equity Zone collaboratives in communities across Rhode Island.